Beetle Coin Price Tops $0.0003 on Major Exchanges (BEET)

 Scrypt

 hashing algorithm.
 Beetle Coin’s total supply is 276,709,240 coins.
+The official website for Beetle Coin is beetlecoin.io.
 Beetle Coin’s official Twitter account is @beetlecoin and its Facebook page is accessible here.
-Beetle Coin’s official website is beetlecoin.io.

 According to CryptoCompare, “The Beetle Coin is an open source decentralized cryptocurrency which provides instant and low fees transaction all around the world through the Beetlecoin Network.
 The users can participate in the operation of Beetle by allocating computing power in staking the coins.
 On average, Beetle coin block requires one minute to generate a new block, and all transactions are carried out over the internet. “

-It is usually not presently possible to buy alternative cryptocurrencies such as Beetle Coin directly using US dollars.
-Investors seeking to acquire Beetle Coin should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Beetle Coin using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Beetle Coin directly using US dollars.
+Investors seeking to trade Beetle Coin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Beetle Coin using one of the aforementioned exchanges.

 Receive News & Updates for Beetle Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Beetle Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.